Emmanuel-Samuel/My-ERC20-token/README.md

 ## Setup
--To run this project, it is required to have installed node.js -Open the directory
+To run this project, it is required to have installed node.js

+Open the directory

 `cd hardhat-erc20`

--Initialise it using
+Initialise it using

 `npm init --yes`

--Install hardhat
+Install hardhat

 `npm install --save-dev hardhat`

--Check if hardhat installed correctly
+Check if hardhat installed correctly

 `npx hardhat`

 ## Usage
--Compile contract first
+Compile contract first

 `npx hardhat compile`

--Run the test
+Run the test

 `npx hardhat test`

--To deploy to mainnet, follow the hints and update the .env file -Update the hardhat.config.ts with the network config in the .env file -Deploy using this
+To deploy to mainnet, follow the hints and update the .env file

+Update the hardhat.config.ts with the network config in the .env file

+Deploy using this

 `npx hardhat run scripts/deploy.ts --network replace_network_here`

--To deploy to remix
+To deploy to remix

 `npx hardhat flatten contracts/ERC20.sol >> FlattenedERC20.sol`